Tenchi2xh/CRT/doc/thesis.md

 Rendering an image involves several steps.
 The general thought process is as follows: what objects are placed on the scene?
 What are they made of and how does *light* interact with them?
 Where is the camera placed, and where is it pointing to?
 How many light sources are present in the scene, and which ones have an effect on which objects?
 What rendering options are enabled?

-To answer these questions, we will see what classes represent a scene and how to trace rays in the following sections.
+To answer these questions, this chapter will outline the classes representing a scene and how ray tracing works.

 ## Scenes

-A scene is represented by a `Scene` class which contains all the entities that will be drawn, as well as all important information on how to draw them:
+We call "scene" the composition of *elements* and *parameters* that, after the rendering process is finished, define what the final image looks like.
+In CRT, a scene is represented by the `Scene` class which contains all the entities that will be drawn, as well as all important information on how to draw them:

-- A list of entities
+- A list of entities, the objects composing the rendered world
 - A list of light sources
 - A camera
-- A `Settings` object
+- Other settings, stored in a `Settings` object

 ### Entities

-Entities are primitives volumes that can easily be described with mathematical equations, such as boxes (*parallelepipeds*), spheres, cones, planes and half-planes, etc. Each entity must provide an `intersect()` method for computing its intersection points with a given ray, which we will need later on to do the rendering.
+Entities are primitives volumes that can easily be described with *mathematical equations*, such as boxes (*parallelepipeds*), spheres, cones, planes and half-planes, etc. Each entity has a position in space and must provide an `intersect()` method for computing its intersection points with a given ray, which we will need later on to do the rendering.

-Entities also contain a `Material` object, which will describe what the entity is made of.
+Entities also contain a `Material` property, which defines what material the entity is made out of.
 Materials possess several attributes that describe how light interacts with it:

 - A color, provided by the `Pigment` class
 - Reflectivity, for shiny surfaces